British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

     (c) the Deputy Premier,

-     (d) an official nominated by the Premier, and
+     (d) an official nominated or appointed by the Premier, and

     (e) an official appointed by the Legislative Assembly.